Gaggenau: Buildings

 In Gaggenau proper, St. Mark's Evangelical Church was built in 1891, and St. Joseph's Catholic Parish was built in 1899 (replacing the original St. Wendelin chapel built in 1891).
 Both were heavily damaged in World War II and rebuilt after the war with significant design changes.
 The town hall was also destroyed along with most buildings in the town during the air raids of the Second World War, and was rebuilt in 1957.

 The district of Bad Rotenfels has a number of historic buildings.
 The Baroque Catholic parish church of St. Lawrence in Bad Rotenfels was originally built in 1752–1766 by Ignaz Franz Krohmer.
 The church was the first parish in the Murg Valley and is therefore known as the mother church of the Murg.
 The current church building is actually the third version built, the most recent in the mid-1800s.
 In a 1902–1903 renovation, the facade of the church was updated with a neo-baroque facade.

 Other churches in the current town include the St. Johann Nepomuk Hörden Catholic Church (Year 1894), the half-timbered Catholic Church of St. Mary in the Michelbach village from the 13th Century with later alterations, the late Gothic St. John the Baptist Catholic Church in Oberweier, the Selbach Catholic Church from 1756, the neo-Romanesque church in Sulzbach from 1884 and the neo-Gothic parish church in Ottenau from 1906.
 In the upper village of Bad Rotenfels, at the turnoff to the hamlet of Winkel, the one-room St. Sebastian chapel was built from 1747–1752 with an open porch and roof turret and is smaller than the surrounding rural residences.

-Bad Rotenfels is the home of the world-famous Rotenfels spa, built on top of the Bad (German: Bath) Rotenfels hot springs.
-The spa hosts thousands of visitors from around the world to enjoy its waters.
+Bad Rotenfels is the home of the Rotenfels spa, built on top of the Bad (German: Bath) Rotenfels hot springs.
+The spa hosts thousands of visitors.
 The district also includes the Rotenfels Castle Academy, which is housed in the buildings and grounds of the former Rotenfels stoneware factory.
 The factory, built around 1801, housed a stoneware (porcelain) manufacturing plant until 1816.
 In 1818, Margrave Wilhelm of Baden decided to turn the property into a country chateau.
 From 1818 to 1827, the building was redesigned by Friedrich Weinbrenner into a prestigious building in classical portico style.
 It remained a country residence until the 1970s, when the Academy purchased the building for its use.